frank-bee/k8s-cluster/README.md

 This repository implements security best practices to protect sensitive information:

+### External Secrets

+All sensitive configuration is stored in AWS Parameter Store and synchronized to the cluster using External Secrets Operator.

+The external secrets configuration is defined in `clusters/prod/flux-secret-vars-externalsecret.yaml` which creates Kubernetes secrets from AWS Parameter Store values.

 ### Pre-commit Hooks

 Git pre-commit hooks automatically scan for sensitive information before allowing commits.